sustrik/ribosome/README.md

 ## Command line

-The generator is called 'ribosome'.
+The generator is called 'ribosome.rb'.
 It takes one argument.
 The script file, also known as DNA file.
 All the remaining arguments are passed unmodified to the script.

 ```
-$ ribosome foo.dna
+$ ribosome.rb foo.dna
 ```

 ## Documentation